×

 Example:

-Standardized AI scoring applies the same rubric to every store and shift, reducing variability across regions and reviewers.
-Audit trails and sampling reviews keep humans in the loop while ensuring consistent, defensible results for certifications.
+Standardized AI scoring applies the same set of criteria to every store and shift, reducing variability across regions and reviewers.
+Audit trails and periodic sampling by human reviewers ensure that the results remain fair, consistent, and defensible for certification purposes.

 Let's discuss how you can benefit from AI-driven